 You can illustrate a handful of scenes from the book together that emphasize the vocabulary they’re learning.
 Give them a head start by reading the book together.
 Then, ask if they can retell it with the pictures you made together.
 Can they assemble the story in the right order?

-The challenge: can your child tell what picture scene goes with what vocabulary word?
+The challenge: Can your child tell what picture scene goes with what vocabulary word?

 For example, if you’re reading A Very Hungry Caterpillar together, you could draw a picture of the hungry caterpillar turning into a butterfly.
 This scene could work as an example for vocabulary words like “change” or “transform.”